 Either way, going through a divorce can be a difficult task.
 Having a family law attorney present to act as a mediator can greatly benefit the process.
 An experienced attorney will help to reduce any potential risks and will be your legal advocate.

-Common Issues In LBGTQ & Same Sex Divorce
+Common Issues In LGBTQ & Same Sex Divorce

 While same-sex couples divorce at half the rate of opposite-sex couples, they are still evident.
 Since same-sex marriage has recently within the past 10 years been recognized, it holds unique issues with it.